-(ii) Toy - Making:

-- Method of costing used in toy making industry is Unit Costing/Batch Costing. - The unit of cost used in toy making industry is per unit of output of toy or per batch.
+Method Unit (i) Hotel Method of costing used in hotel is Operating Costing. (ii) Toy- Making Method of costing used in toy making industry is Unit Costing/Batch Costing. toy making industry is

-(iii) Steel:

-- The method of costing used in steel company is Process Costing. - The unit of cost used in costing is the percentage of output on the basis of the some factory or administrative overhead etc.
+(iii) Steel • The method of costing used in steel company is Process Costing . • The unit of cost used in costing is the percentage of output on the basis of the some factory or administrative overhead etc. (iv) Ship Building • The method of costing used in ship buildings is Contract Costing. • The unit cost or per unit used for ship building is Project or Unit.

-(iv) Ship Building:

-- The method of costing used in ship buildings is Contract Costing. - The unit cost or per unit used for ship building is Project or Unit.

-Q.11.6 |2016 - Nov [7] (b) (i) (ii) (iii) (iv)
+Q.11.4 2016 - Nov [7] (b) (i) (ii) (iii) (iv)